gooddata/gooddata-dashboard-plugins/insight_groups_plugin/README.md

     _TIP_: you can use the `unlink` command to remove the link between dashboard and the plugin.

+7. Update plugin parameters on a dashboard: `npm run update-plugin-params -- <plugin-object-id>`

+    This command is useful if you want to change or add the parameters in the already linked plugin.
+The tool will open an editor for you to enter the new parameters.

+8. Remove plugin parameters on a dashboard: `npm run remove-plugin-params -- <plugin-object-id>`

+    This command is useful if you want to remove the parameters in the already linked plugin.

 ## Authentication & secrets

 Your plugin does not have to concern itself with the authentication against GoodData backend.
 When the plugin runs